Achraf99Jday/ONPA_Shark/README.md

-# ONPA_Shark
+# Off_Shark
 An Offline Networks Protocoles Analyser

-## This is a work in progress !!

-The objective of this project is to program an offile networks protocoles analyser.
+The objective of this university project is to program an offile networks protocoles analyser.
 It takes as input a trace file (data frame) containing the captured bytes beforehand on an Ethernet network.
 This software can be displayed in a graphical user interface.

 The list of protocols that the analyzer understands are the following :
 - Layer 2: Ethernet